Air Canada Flight 759: Final stages

-In a September 25, 2018, board meeting, the NTSB cited as probable cause the pilots mistaking taxiway C for runway 28R due to overlooking the closure of runway 28L in the NOTAM report.
+In a September 25, 2018 board meeting, the NTSB cited as probable cause the pilots mistaking taxiway C for runway 28R due to overlooking the closure of runway 28L in the NOTAM report.
 Contributing factors included not taking advantage of the ILS, which was not in use by the flight crew, in the flight management system (FMS) visual approach; and pilot fatigue.

-The crew's body clock was at the Toronto 03:00 Eastern Time: the first officer had no significant rest for 12 h, and the captain for 19 h – he would not have been able to fly under US pilot fatigue rules.
+The crew's body clock was at the Toronto 03:00 Eastern Time: the first officer had no significant rest for 12 hours, and the captain for 19 hours.
+The captain would not have been able to fly under United States rules concerning rest to avoid pilot fatigue.

 Transport Canada planned to bring its pilot rest rules in line with international standards later in 2018.
 New regulations were announced in December 2018, closer to international standards but criticized as substandard by the Air Canada Pilots Association.

 The Federal Aviation Administration (FAA) received six recommendations: identifying approaches requiring an unusual manual frequency input; displaying it noticeably on aeronautical charts; reviewing NOTAMs to prioritize and present relevant information; requiring aircraft landing in B or C airspace to alert pilots when not aligned with a runway; modifying airports to alert on collision risks and clearly showing closed runways, as construction lighting on 28L looked like ramp lighting.

-Air Canada is simplifying its SFO approach charts and includes SFO-specific training in aircraft simulators, trains its staff to reduce expectation bias, and will retrofit new aircraft like the Airbus A220 and Boeing 737 Max with dual head-up displays to enhance situational awareness in low-visibility, high-risk approaches.
+Air Canada is simplifying its SFO approach charts and includes SFO-specific training in aircraft simulators, trains its staff to reduce expectation bias, and will retrofit new aircraft like the Airbus A220 and Boeing 737 MAX with dual head-up displays to enhance situational awareness in low-visibility, high-risk approaches.

 The NTSB published their final report in September 2018; five recommendations were made.

 As the pilots were slow to report the incident, the airplane had made another flight and the cockpit voice recording was recorded over.
 The NTSB has stated that it wants faster incident reporting and considers recommending capturing the last 25 hours, an increase from two hours.

 A former NTSB investigator observed deficiencies in the investigation, criticizing the board for avoiding introspection and indicating that it is more reactive than proactive.

 The report faults Air Canada for reporting too late and erasing the voice record, but notes that the NTSB only requires notification when an aircraft lands or departs on a taxiway, or when a collision is avoided after a runway incursion, and neither happened.

-It also dismisses a comparable taxiway mishap in Seattle-Tacoma by Alaska Airlines (Flight 27) in December 2015, still in the preliminary investigation stage (NTSB assigned identification number DCA16IA036 to the incident).
+It also dismisses a comparable taxiway mishap in Seattle-Tacoma by Alaska Airlines (Flight 27) in December 2015, that was still in the preliminary investigation stage at the time (NTSB assigned identification number DCA16IA036 to the incident).

 The recommendation to improve the NOTAM system led to an ICAO initiative to reform it.
 Robert Sumwalt, Chairman of the NTSB, described NOTAMs as "a bunch of garbage that nobody pays any attention to".